 Fight/Flight and Adrenal Fatigue

-When you live in the fight/flight mode all the time and you’re constantly stressed out, you’re setting yourself up for adrenal fatigue because they’ve been in overdrive for a long period of time and they’re been flooding your body with cortisol until they can’t keep up with the constant demand for more stress hormones.
+When you live in the fight/flight mode all the time and you’re constantly stressed out, you’re setting yourself up for Adrenal Fatigue, because your adrenals been in overdrive for a long period of time and they’re been flooding your body with cortisol until they can’t keep up with the constant demand for more stress hormones.
 Now, your adrenals cannot produce enough stress hormones and/or they’re producing the wrong types of hormones at the incorrect times.

 The Adrenal Thyroid Connection